 WebSocket library for Trio

-This library implements the WebSocket protocol, striving for safety, correctness, and ergonomics.
+This library implements both server and client aspects of the the WebSocket protocol, striving for safety, correctness, and ergonomics.
 It is based on the wsproto project, which is a Sans-IO state machine that implements the majority of the WebSocket protocol, including framing, codecs, and events.
 This library handles I/O using the Trio framework.
 This library passes the Autobahn Test Suite.

 This README contains a brief introduction to the project.
 Full documentation is available here.